-4.4 Loss of chimneys is nearly always detrimental to the character of the roofscape and can interfere with the pattern of the streetscene.
-Indeed chimneys form a major element of the streetscape, particularly the axial chimney stacks which project from the front walls of some of the older properties in the village; although chimneys also make a positive contribution to the streetscape elsewhere.

-4.5 It is seldom necessary to remove a chimney and this ought to be resisted with repair often being a less costly option.
+- 4.4 Loss of chimneys is nearly always detrimental to the character of the roofscape and can interfere with the pattern of the streetscene.
+Indeed chimneys form a major element of the streetscape, particularly the axial chimney stacks which project from the front walls of some of the older properties in the village; although chimneys also make a positive contribution to the streetscape elsewhere. - 4.5 Chimneys are also important features on buildings of formal design, particularly the symmetrical or near-symmetrical Georgian and Georgian fronted properties within the village.
+Sometimes the positions of chimneys can help identify where buildings have been extended or altered in the past. - 4.6 It is seldom necessary to remove a chimney and this ought to be resisted with repair often being a less costly option.
 Removal of a chimney should be avoided unless there are extenuating circumstances such as serious structural concerns that have been professionally identified.
-The buildings within the village have retained their chimneys, but the potential threat of their removal should not be ignored.

-4.6 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework or flattens an uneven surface.
+The buildings within the village have retained their chimneys, but the potential threat of their removal should not be ignored. - 4.7 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework or flattens an uneven surface.
 Removal of drip slates and historic pots also detracts from the character of the area and should be avoided wherever possible.